Chicago Metro Guide

 What insurance is common in Chicago for dental coverage?

 Delta Dental of Illinois, MetLife, Aetna, Cigna, Blue Cross Blue Shield of Illinois Dental, and Guardian are the dominant Chicago carriers.
-Annual maximums on employer-sponsored plans typically cap at $1,500 to $2,500.
-City of Chicago employee benefits and Cook County employee plans run at the higher end of that range.
+Annual maximums on employer-sponsored dental plans are often modest relative to a full surgical case; check your plan's maximum and coverage percentage before scheduling.

 Where can I find affordable oral surgery in Chicago?

 UIC College of Dentistry is the primary low-cost pathway.
 Cook County Health (Stroger and Provident hospitals) offers oral surgery for Medicaid and uninsured.
 Erie Family Health Services and Howard Brown Health operate FQHC dental services across Chicago neighbourhoods.
-For commercially insured patients, high-volume practices on the South Side and in the western suburbs typically quote 20 to 30 percent below downtown practices for the same case.
+For commercially insured patients, high-volume practices on the South Side and in the western suburbs often quote below downtown practices for the same case; compare itemised CDT-coded quotes.

-Sources: ADA Survey of Dental Fees 2026; Illinois Medicaid Dental; Cook County Health; HRSA FQHC Locator.
+Sources: CareCredit wisdom teeth cost guide (checked June 2026); Aspen Dental published pricing (checked June 2026); Illinois Medicaid Dental; Cook County Health; HRSA FQHC Locator.

 Not medical advice.
 Dental school clinic availability should be confirmed directly with the institution.